librz/all-about-git/merge.md

 <img width="619" alt="Screenshot 2024-01-11 at 16 17 10" src="https://github.com/librz/all-about-git/assets/50607948/d240b2f2-1855-4b8f-aae0-af5411094ce2">

 In step 2 & 3, `main` & `feature/style` diverged.
-In step 4, we merge by generate a merge commit.
+In step 4, we merge and a merge commit is generated.

 ### Conflicts

 In the above example, although 2 branches diverged but both were making changes to different files(on `main` branch, `index.html` changed; on `feature/style`, `index.css` changed).
-In this case, there are no conflicts.
+Naturally, there are no conflicts.

-But what if the diverged commits on both branches were making changes to the same file?
+What if the diverged commits on both branches were touching the same file?
 Well, there will be conflicts & we have to manually resolve them.